GOjayson/Monopoly_Jesse_Jayson/README.md

 <p>7.
 Run & build the code and have fun with the UI!</p>

 <h6>!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!</h6>
-if you want to experience the joy of a button sound effect, make sure you open the "button-UI.cpp" file and change the path, in the function "void button::mousePressEvent(QGraphicsSceneMouseEvent *event)", to the path of the "buttonfx.mp3" file.
+if you want to experience the joy of a button sound effect, make sure you open the "button-UI.cpp" file and change the path, in the function "void button::mousePressEvent(QGraphicsSceneMouseEvent *event)", to the path of the "buttonfx.wav" file.
 (It is included in the zip, so the path would be the location you unzipped the zip)
 <h6>!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!--!NOTE!</h6>